-Information is not available within the 28-day response period allotted for this RAI.
-Duke Energy anticipates submitting a response to RAI-10 for ONS in the February 2014 Six-Month Status Report for the Implementation of Order EA-12-051.
+Information is not available within the 30-day response period for this RAI.
+Duke Energy anticipates submitting a response to this RAI for Catawba in the February 2014 six-month status report for the implementation of Order EA-12-051.

 The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
 The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
-The staff previously requested this information as RAI-10 in NRC letter dated June 21, 2013.
+The staff previously requested this information as RAI-10 in NRC letter dated June 24, 2013.
 However, based on feedback from licensees, the staff revised this RAI as follows: